New Hampshire: History

-The only battle fought in New Hampshire was the raid on Fort William and Mary, December 14, 1774, in Portsmouth Harbor, which netted the rebellion sizable quantities of gunpowder, small arms, and cannon over the course of two nights.
-(General Sullivan, leader of the raid, described it as "remainder of the powder, the small arms, bayonets, and cartouche-boxes, together with the cannon and ordnance stores".)
-This raid was preceded by a warning to local patriots the previous day, by Paul Revere on December 13, 1774, that the fort was to be reinforced by troops sailing from Boston.
-According to unverified accounts, the gunpowder was later used at the Battle of Bunker Hill, transported there by Major Demerit, who was one of several New Hampshire patriots who stored the powder in their homes until it was transported elsewhere for use in revolutionary activities.
-During the raid, the British soldiers fired upon the rebels with cannon and muskets.
-Although there were apparently no casualties, these were among the first shots in the American Revolutionary period, occurring approximately five months before the Battles of Lexington and Concord.
+In December 1774, Paul Revere warned Patriots that Fort William and Mary would be reinforced with British troops.
+The following day, John Sullivan raided the fort for weapons.
+During the raid, the British soldiers fired at rebels with cannon and muskets, but there were apparently no casualties.
+These were among the first shots in the American Revolutionary period, occurring approximately five months before the Battles of Lexington and Concord.
 On January 5, 1776, New Hampshire became the first colony to declare independence from Great Britain, almost six months before the Declaration of Independence was signed by the Continental Congress.

 The United States Constitution was ratified by New Hampshire on June 21, 1788, when New Hampshire became the ninth state to do so.

 New Hampshire was a Jacksonian stronghold; the state sent Franklin Pierce to the White House in the election of 1852.
 Industrialization took the form of numerous textile mills, which in turn attracted large flows of immigrants from Quebec (the "French Canadians") and Ireland.
 The northern parts of the state produced lumber, and the mountains provided tourist attractions.
 After 1960, the textile industry collapsed, but the economy rebounded as a center of high technology and as a service provider.

 Starting in 1952, New Hampshire gained national and international attention for its presidential primary held early in every presidential election year.
-It immediately became the most important testing ground for candidates for the Republican and Democratic nominations.
-The media gave New Hampshire and Iowa about half of all the attention paid to all states in the primary process, magnifying the state's decision powers and spurring repeated efforts by out-of-state politicians to change the rules.
+It immediately became an important testing ground for candidates for the Republican and Democratic nominations but did not necessarily guarantee victory.
+The media gave New Hampshire and Iowa significant attention compared to other states in the primary process, magnifying the state's decision powers and spurring repeated efforts by out-of-state politicians to change the rules.